Brprb08/orbital-control-simulator/README.md

 I knew the high-level ideas, go fast sideways at a high altitude and you are in an orbit.
 But I had no real understanding of how maneuvers are performed, how missions like getting to the Moon actually work, how drag is managed, or how satellite constellations are maintained.

-This project gave me something I could use to answer those questions while also improving at writing code.
+This project gave me something I could use to answer those questions.
 It began as a gray sphere moving around another gray sphere, and changed significantly over time as I learned more about both game development and orbital mechanics.

 ---